IamMohitM/books/docs/cash-loan-user-guide.md

 1. Open `Reports -> Loan Register` for summary totals by loan account.
 2. Open `Reports -> Loan Ledger` to see each loan transaction and interest owed.
+3. Use the dashboard’s `Cash in Hand Summary` to compare opening, movement, expected closing, and recorded closing balances.
+4. Use `Reports -> General Ledger` with the saved column preferences to audit the underlying postings.

 ## Interest Method